pauldotyu/moaw/workshops/pre03-aks/workshop.md

 ## Deploying your first app

-The `kubectl` command line tool allows you to interact with the Kubernetes API server in a few different ways.
-The two most common ways are the imperative and declarative approaches.
+The `kubectl` tool allows you to interact with the Kubernetes API server imperatively or declaratively.
 When you use the imperative approach, you are telling Kubernetes what to do.
 When you use the declarative approach, you are telling Kubernetes what you want.

 <div class="task" data-title="Task">